What Are FODMAPs? A Plain-English Guide

 Oligosaccharides are chains of a few sugar molecules linked together.
 The two that matter for IBS are fructans and galacto-oligosaccharides (GOS).

 Fructans are chains of fructose with a glucose cap.
-Humans don't make the enzyme needed to break them apart, so most of the fructans you eat pass into the colon undigested.
-The big food sources: wheat, rye, barley, onion, garlic, leek bulbs, shallots, and artichokes.
-Garlic and onion are among the most concentrated fructan sources in the standard Western diet, which is why they cause so much trouble so fast.
+Humans don't make the enzyme to break them apart, so most fructans pass into the colon undigested.
+The biggest food sources are wheat, rye, barley, onion, garlic, leek bulbs, shallots, and artichokes.
+Garlic and onion are among the most concentrated fructan sources in the standard Western diet, which is why they tend to cause trouble fast.

-Galacto-oligosaccharides (GOS) are chains built on galactose.
-Same problem, same lack of enzyme.
-The main food sources are legumes (chickpeas, lentils, black beans, kidney beans), cashews, and pistachios.
-This is why beans are famous for causing gas in everyone, IBS or not.
+Galacto-oligosaccharides (GOS) are chains built on galactose, and humans don't have the enzyme for those either.
+The main sources are legumes (chickpeas, lentils, black beans, kidney beans), cashews, and pistachios.
+That's why beans are famous for causing gas in everyone, not just people with IBS.

 D: Disaccharides (lactose)

 A disaccharide is two sugars linked together.
-In the FODMAP world, the only one that counts is lactose, the sugar in milk.
-It's one molecule of glucose bonded to one of galactose.
+For FODMAP purposes, the only one that counts is lactose, the sugar in milk.
+It's a glucose molecule bonded to a galactose molecule.

-You need the enzyme lactase to split them.
-A large portion of the world's adult population makes little or none of it.
-Without enough lactase, lactose passes through the small intestine and hits the colon, where bacteria ferment it.
-Food sources: cow's milk, soft cheeses (ricotta, cottage cheese, cream cheese), yogurt, ice cream, custard.
+Splitting them requires the enzyme lactase, and a large portion of the world's adult population makes little or none of it.
+Without enough lactase, lactose reaches the colon and gets fermented.
+Common sources include cow's milk, soft cheeses (ricotta, cottage cheese, cream cheese), yogurt, ice cream, and custard.
 Hard aged cheeses like cheddar and parmesan are naturally low in lactose because most of it drains off with the whey or gets consumed during aging.

-Lactose intolerance and FODMAP sensitivity overlap here but aren't the same thing.
-Someone can be lactose intolerant without having IBS, and someone with IBS can tolerate moderate lactose just fine.
+Lactose intolerance and FODMAP sensitivity overlap but aren't the same thing.
+You can be lactose intolerant without IBS, and someone with IBS can tolerate moderate lactose without symptoms.

 M: Monosaccharides (fructose in excess)

-A monosaccharide is a single sugar molecule.
-The troublemaker here is fructose, but with a catch: fructose is only a problem when it's in excess of glucose in the same food.
+A monosaccharide is a single sugar.
+The troublemaker is fructose, with a catch: it only causes problems when there's more of it than glucose in the same food.

-Here's why.
-Your small intestine absorbs fructose slowly on its own, but glucose speeds it up: when glucose is present in roughly equal amounts, fructose gets absorbed efficiently alongside it.
-When a food has way more fructose than glucose, the excess fructose doesn't get absorbed and ferments downstream.
+On its own, the small intestine absorbs fructose slowly.
+Glucose speeds it up, so when glucose is present in roughly equal amounts, fructose gets absorbed efficiently alongside it.
+When a food has far more fructose than glucose, the excess ferments in the colon.

-Foods high in excess fructose: honey, apples, pears, mango, watermelon, high-fructose corn syrup, agave.
-Many common fruits like oranges and strawberries have a more balanced fructose-to-glucose ratio, and Monash tests them as low FODMAP at typical serving sizes.
+Foods high in excess fructose include honey, apples, pears, mango, watermelon, high-fructose corn syrup, and agave.
+Oranges, strawberries, and other fruits with a more balanced fructose-to-glucose ratio test low FODMAP at typical serves on the Monash list.

 P: Polyols (sorbitol and mannitol)

 Polyols are sugar alcohols.
-The name sounds chemical but the two that matter are familiar: sorbitol and mannitol.
+The name sounds chemical, but the two that matter for IBS are sorbitol and mannitol.

-Sorbitol shows up naturally in stone fruits (cherries, plums, peaches, apricots, nectarines), blackberries, and avocados in larger amounts.
-It's also added as a sweetener to sugar-free gum, mints, and "diet" products.
+Sorbitol shows up naturally in stone fruits (cherries, plums, peaches, apricots, nectarines), blackberries, and avocados at larger quantities.
+It's also added as a sweetener to sugar-free gum, mints, and diet products.

-Mannitol is the dominant polyol in common white button mushrooms and shows up at meaningful levels in cauliflower and celery at typical serves.
-Not all mushrooms behave the same way: oyster mushrooms, for example, test low FODMAP at standard serves on Monash's list.
-Cauliflower is high FODMAP due to polyols at typical serves, but a small serve may still fit.
-Serving size is doing a lot of work in this whole category.
+Mannitol is the dominant polyol in common white button mushrooms and shows up in cauliflower and celery at typical serves.
+Not every mushroom behaves the same way.
+Oyster mushrooms, for example, test low FODMAP at standard serves.
+Cauliflower is high FODMAP at typical serves due to polyols, but a small serve may still fit.
+Serving size matters a lot in this group.

 Polyols absorb slowly and inconsistently through the gut wall.
 Whatever doesn't get absorbed pulls water into the small intestine via osmosis (which is why sugar-free gum is famous for causing diarrhea) and ferments in the colon.
-Sugar alcohols like xylitol and maltitol in low-sugar products belong to this group too.
+Xylitol and maltitol in low-sugar products belong here too.

-The A in FODMAP is just the word "And."
+The A in FODMAP is the word "And."
 It's there to make the acronym pronounceable.
-That's the only reason.

 Why FODMAPs cause symptoms in IBS but not most people